Lynn Marie Kirby

-Lynn Marie Kirby is an artist, filmmaker and teacher.
-She currently lives and works in San Francisco.
+Lynn Marie Kirby (born 1952) is an American visual artist, filmmaker and teacher.
+She lives in San Francisco, and is professor emeritus at the California College of the Arts (CCA).

 Biography

-Lynn Marie Kirby was born in 1952 in Washington, D.C., USA.
-She received her Bachelor of Fine Arts and Master of Fine Arts degrees from the San Francisco Art Institute.
+Lynn Marie Kirby was born in 1952, in Washington, D.C., USA.
+She received her Bachelor of Fine Arts, and Master of Fine Arts degrees from the San Francisco Art Institute.

 With a background in cinema and conceptual performance, Kirby works with shifting recording technologies, creating film/video hybrids, site interventions and mappings that become records of time, technologies and places.
 Her improvisational and collaborative projects manifest at the intersection of events and archives, looking at the links between public and private, biographical and historical systems.
 She has recently collaborated with Etel Adnan, Xiaofei Li, Alexis Petty and Lisa Robertson.